 Unlike performing carving, there are no standard rules for buttering, it’s more about your personal choice, I would say it is good for you to set your binding at a more centered position so you are more balanced, with a +15/-15 binding settings so to offer more similar feelings while riding switch, then perform the same tricks with different settings so you can feel the difference and adjust accordingly.

-A 99% twin board with a 1 cm longer nose, this board comes with 3BT(triple base technology), and hence offering you the forgiving and catch-free feeling of a rocker but still stable as a camber.
-Its soft flax makes it very fun and easy for butters.
+A 99% twin board with a 1 cm longer nose, this board comes with 3BT (triple base technology), and hence offering you the forgiving and catch-free feeling of a rocker but still stable as a camber.
+Its soft flex makes it very fun and easy for butters.
 Also with an extruded base, it’s easy to repair your board if needed.

 It’s catch-free even in deep slush, so it’s a great tool for you to push yourself a bit.
 Great ground tricks board but you can still take it to carve within trees and powders.
 On the downside, it doesn’t have very attractive graphics.